ashik-amante/task_nest_client/README.md

-# JobSphere – Job Seeking Platform
+# TaskNest – Job Seeking Platform

 A modern **job-seeking web application** where users can post, search, and apply for jobs seamlessly.
 The platform supports multiple job categories, a responsive design, and smooth user experience with authentication and private routes features.